The 9 Best Fast Food Burritos, Ranked (Plus How To Make Them Better!)

 2. Moe’s Southwest Grill — Homewrecker Burrito

-This burrito ranking gave me an excuse to trek out to a Moe’s Southwestern for the first time and even though I’ve had the Homewrecker just once, it’s made quite the impression on me.
-Moe’s ingredient quality is in line with Qdoba but they remembered to actually add some flavor to their ingredients which I appreciate.
+This burrito ranking gave me an excuse to trek out to a Moe’s Southwestern for the first time.
+And even though I’ve had the Homewrecker just once, it’s made quite the impression on me.
+Moe’s ingredient quality is in line with Qdoba but they remembered to actually add some flavor to their ingredients, which I appreciate.

 For the Homewrecker, you’ve got a choice between white meat chicken, adobo chicken, ground beef, pork, tofu, or sirloin steak.
-I grabbed the white meat chicken so I can’t speak on the other meats, but the chicken was juicy with a citrus-forward flavor with notes of garlic and black pepper.
+I grabbed the white meat chicken so I can’t speak on the other meats, but the chicken was juicy with a citrus-forward flavor and notes of garlic and black pepper.
 Instead of the cilantro-lime rice, Moe’s uses rice that’s seasoned with what tastes like cumin and cayenne, adding a more complex flavor that pairs harmoniously with the citrus-marinated chicken rather than clashes.

 Moe’s Homewrecker also features black beans, diced tomatoes, pico de Gallo, guacamole, a shredded cheese blend, and shredded lettuce.
 I take issue with some of these ingredients.
-The guacamole, while good, features tomatoes in it which I’ve always viewed as filler.
+The guacamole, while good, features tomatoes in it, which I’ve always viewed as filler.
 Great guacamole doesn’t need tomatoes, not to mention the burrito already comes with diced tomatoes and pico de gallo, which also has tomatoes!
 There are too many damn tomatoes in this burrito and it weighs it down and masks some of the more interesting flavors.

 Moe’s makes a point of mentioning that their guacamole is included and doesn’t require an up-charge.
 I never understood people complaining about guacamole costing extra, avocados are f*cking expensive and when isn’t guacamole an upcharge?
-When it’s filled with tomatoes, that’s when!
+Answer: When it’s filled with tomatoes, that’s when!

-How To Make It Better
+How To Make It Better:

 Ditch those diced tomatoes and the pico de gallo!
 Without the pico de gallo you’re missing some spice which is easily remedied by including Moe’s tomatillo salsa.
-It would’ve been nice to have more salsa options but Moe’s other two, the El Guapo and the Kaiser also feature diced tomatoes so unless you really really like tomatoes, the jalapeño-focused tomatillo is your only respite.
+It would’ve been nice to have more salsa options but Moe’s other two, the El Guapo and the Kaiser, also feature diced tomatoes so unless you really really like tomatoes, the jalapeño-focused tomatillo is your only respite.

-Moe’s almost has the best burrito in the fast food universe but its obsession with tomatoes and lack of salsa options really hold it back from being truly great.
+Moe’s almost has the best chain restaurant burrito around but its obsession with tomatoes and lack of salsa options really hold it back from being truly great.

 Find your nearest Moe’s Southwestern Grill here.